President Waded Cruzado

 Construction and renovation projects

 During President Cruzado's tenure, the campus has seen the completion of numerous major construction and renovation projects.
-In 2019, the Legislature approved $25 million for the renovation and repurposing of MSU’s Romney Hall, a $32 million project that is proceeding on time and on budget.
-When complete, Romney will have gone from a disused facility to one of the most heavily used classroom buildings on campus, seating more than 1,000 students each hour.
+In 2019, the state’s Legislature approved $25 million for the renovation and repurposing of MSU’s Romney Hall.
+Opened in the fall of 2021, the century-old Romney has gone from a disused facility to one of the most heavily used classroom buildings on campus, seating more than 1,000 students each hour.
 The Legislature also approved that year $4.25 million for the expansion of the dental hygiene program at Great Falls College MSU and $2 million for the construction of four greenhouse laboratories for agricultural research around the state as part of MSU’s Montana Agricultural Experiment Station.

-In 2018, Montana State University announced that funds had been secured for a new $20 million American Indian Hall.
-The 31,000-square-foot-facility will serve as a home to MSU’s Native American community as well as a bridge between American Indian culture and other cultures on campus.
+In October 2021, MSU opened its $20 million American Indian Hall.
+This 31,000-square-foot-facility serves as a home to MSU’s Native American community as well as a bridge between American Indian culture and other cultures on campus.
 First proposed in 2004, MSU secured the majority of the funding for the building in 2018 with a pledge of $12 million from the Kendeda Fund.
 Several other pledges followed, including $2 million from the Associated Students of MSU, the university’s student government.
 Jim and Chris Scott of Billings and the Terry and Patt Payne family of Missoula each gave $1 million to complete the fundraising campaign.
-A ground blessing ceremony was held in 2019; the American Indian Hall is now under construction and is planned to open in late 2021.
+A ground blessing ceremony was held in 2019.

 Jabs Hall, a new home for the Jake Jabs College of Business and Entrepreneurship, opened in 2015.
 Jabs Hall was made possible thanks to a $25 million gift from 1952 Montana State alumnus Jake Jabs, president and CEO of American Furniture Warehouse in Denver.
 In her first year, President Cruzado also welcomed a $3 million gift to MSU from Jabs, who generously funded the Jabs Entrepreneurship Center at Montana State University.